Vacua, Symmetries, and Higgsing of Chern-Simons Matter Theories: Chern--Simons Matter theories N=3 CSM

-\item Branch II --- D3 segments between $(1,\kappa)$s: To transition to the auxiliary brane system, one applies $\Tcal^{\kappa}$ to all branes, noting that the D5s remain invariant.
-Hence, the magnetic quiver reads
+where the number of (magnetic) flavours stems from two sources: (i) the D5-brane charges of the D5 and $(1,\kappa)$ brane within the NS5 interval, and (ii) the D3 segment that connects the right-most NS5 with the right-most D5. \item Branch $\Bonek{}$ --- D3 segments between $(1,\kappa)$s: To transition to the dual brane system, one applies $(\Tcal)^{\abs{\kappa}}$ to all branes, noting that the D5s remain invariant.
+Then, by analogous arguments, the magnetic quiver reads